nitin22234/Surveillance_Robot/README.md

 ## Setup Instructions

 1. **Connect the Components**:
-   - Connect the ultrasonic sensors, temperature sensor, gas sensor, and motors to the Arduino.
+   - Connect the ultrasonic sensors, temperature sensor, and motors to the Arduino.
    - Connect the ESP32-CAM and ESP32/ESP8266 modules according to the wiring diagrams.

 2. **Upload the Code**: